 Hervey Bay also offers the chance to explore rivers and creeks by boat, visit secluded restaurants, a coastal winery, go fishing, enjoy a quiet walk along a beach or hop over to World Heritage Fraser Island.

-Fraser's distinctiveness comes from its natural environment - the only place in the world where rainforest grows on sand.
+Fraser's distinctiveness comes from its natural environment - the only place in the world where rainforest grows on sand at elevations of 200m.
 The fact that you are on a large sand island seeps into your mind as you walk along a rainforest stream.
 There is no sound of water babbling over rocks.
 These creeks ramble through the forest keeping their secrets to themselves as they make their way to the sea.

 Fraser is a wilderness, so be aware that it is the natural habitat of dingoes when you're enjoying the coloured sands, fishing, or picnicking.
 Follow the directions of signs and the advice of National Parks Rangers.